 The gold deposit at Lihir is within the Luise Caldera, an extinct volcanic crater that is geothermally active, and is one of the largest known gold deposits in the world.
 Most of the ore is refractory and is treated using pressure oxidation before the gold is recovered by a conventional leach process.
 Lihir produces gold doré.

-During the June 2013 financial year, Lihir produced 649,340 ounces of gold.
+In the financial year ending 30 June 2014, Lihir produced 721,264 ounces of gold.
 Since production commenced in 1997, the site has produced more than 9 million ounces of gold.

 At the end of January 2013, Newcrest commissioned a major expansion of the Lihir process plant including installation of a new crushing facility, upgrades to the ore processing plant, and additional power generation capacity and water supply.